-- I study the design and welfare implications of basket securities issued in markets with limited investor participation.
-Profit-maximizing issuers exploit investors inability to trade freely across different markets and choose which market to specialize in.
-I show that when the issuer is a monopoly, the equilibrium may not be constrained efficient.
-Increasing competition among issuers increases the variety of baskets issued, but does not always improve investors welfare.
-Although competition increases the variety of baskets issued, many of these baskets are redundant in the sense that coordination among issuers could improve investors risk sharing opportunities.
+I study the design and welfare implications of basket securities issued in markets with limited investor participation.
+Profit-maximizing intermediaries exploit investors' inability to trade freely across different markets, so they choose which market to specialize in.
+I show that when there is only one intermediary, the equilibrium may not be constrained efficient.
+Increasing competition among intermediaries increases the variety of baskets issued, but does not always improve investors' welfare.
+Although competition increases the variety of baskets issued, many of these baskets are redundant, in the sense that coordination among intermediaries could improve investors' risk sharing opportunities.
 The equilibrium basket structure depends on institutional features of a market such as depth and gains from trade.
-Finally, the model allows to compute implied measures of effective segmentation investors face when investing across different market segments.

 Presented at: Universidad de Chile, LBS (2013 TADC), 2013 Northern Finance Association, 2014 Midwest Finance Association, 2014 Eastern Finance Association, 2014 European Finance Association (Doctoral Tutorial)

-- Markets for securitized products experienced dramatic growth in the economic expansion leading up to the 2008 financial crisis.
-Several empirical papers suggest that securitization directly contributed to laxer screening standards, but our theoretical understanding of the real implications of these markets remains limited.
-We develop a general equilibrium model which allows us to study the interaction of information transmission in secondary loan markets and screening effort at loan issuance.
-Originating banks are able to identify repaying borrowers at a cost, but they cannot credibly transmit such information to investors.
-Banks may choose then to employ ratings to convey that information in secondary loan markets.
-The price differential on assets with high and low ratings emerges then as the main determinant of screening effort.
-We find that rising collateral values and increasing asset complexity help explaining the following pre-crisis observations: (1) decrease in screening standards, (2) intensified rating shopping, (3) rating inflation, and (4) the decline in the differential between yields on assets with low and high ratings.
-Surprisingly, we find regulatory policies, such as mandatory rating and mandatory rating disclosure, to be counterproductive, both exacerbating resource mis-allocation.
+Securitized products experienced a dramatic growth before the 2008 crisis.
+Despite the fact that several empirical papers suggest that securitization contributed to relaxed screening standards, our theoretical understanding of the real implications of securitization markets remains limited.
+To fill this gap, we propose a general equilibrium model that features characteristics of securitization markets and study the interaction of information transmission in secondary loan markets and screening efforts at loan origination.
+We show that increasing collateral values and asset complexity help to explain the following pre-crisis observations: (1) lax screening standards, (2) intensified ratings shopping, (3) ratings inflation, and (4) the decline in the differential between yields on assets with low and high ratings.
+We also show that regulatory policies, such as mandatory rating and mandatory rating disclosure, may exacerbate resource misallocation.